interlock-network/interlock-docs/litepaper/litepaper.md

 The Interlock Network leverages &mdash; among other things &mdash; the latest Blockchain Technology to achieve decentralized and resilient trust on the Web.
 While the early Web was the most democratic that the Web has ever been, it was quite small.
-Growth exploded, however, when Web2.0 came around, effectively democratizing and globalizing *participation* on the Web.
+However, growth exploded when Web2.0 came around, effectively democratizing and globalizing *participation* on the Web.
 The darkside of Web2.0 is that it sustains itself by data-mining and selling their users' personal information, in